jugmac00/flask-reuploaded/docs/index.rst

 Notes on this package
 ---------------------

 This is an independently maintained version of `Flask-Uploads` including several years of unreleased changes, at least not released to PyPI.
 Noteworthy is the fix for the `Werkzeug` API change.
-Please see the migration guide from `Flask-Uploads`
+If you have used `Flask-Uploads` and want to migrate to `Flask-Reuploaded`, please see the :ref:`migration-guide` .

 Goals
 -----